patfiaux/RELICS/README.md

 ```

 ## Input data format
 RELICS reqires two different files as input.
 One contains only the counts for each guide for each experiment.
-The other contains all remaining info about the guides such as targeting position and type of guide (positive control, negative control etc.)
+Column names are necessary but the names do not matter as the user will refer to the columns by number, not by name.

-Example count file:
+Example count file: 2 replicates from a FACS experiment.
+Input pools was sorted into high, medium and low expression

 | repl1_input | repl1_high | repl1_med | repl1_low | repl2_input | repl2_high | repl2_med | repl2_low |
 |----------|----------|-------|------- |------|------|------|------|